 Naked was in!
 Pop culture exploded with explicit unclothed male and female presence throughout all the art.
 Its roots lay in myth, literature, classic art including figure drawing, and the fairy tale.
 It had a body-savvy, art-school quality: characters weren’t illustrated solely to display their body parts so much as they simply had them while doing whatever it was they were doing.
 Strands of hair, leafy branches in the foreground, and casually placed hands concealed nothing.
 It wasn’t isolated from the mainstream, either.
 Remember that elementary school library?
 During first grade I read every book they had on Greek and Norse mythology, and one of the former featured gorgeous illustrations with nude characters.
 Our librarian, Betty Allen, must have been a century old by my estimate at the time, but she clearly thought it perfectly all right to order that book for us to borrow and read.

 D&D and early role-playing, the Old School as it’s now called, was right in the thick of this.
 Amazon boobs were front and center in the first publication of D&D in 1974.
 Tékumel certainly demonstrated pure continuity with the Barsoom books, for instance, in which all the characters were habitually unclothed except for sword-harnesses and the odd pendant or cape (anyone remember Queen Nayári of the Silken Thighs?).
 Dave Sutherland’s succubus illustration in the 1977 AD&D Monster Manual flashed her bush.
-The cover of my copy of the original Melee, published by Metagaming in 1977, features some adventurers battling an unclothed gargoyle with anatomical cock and balls hanging out.
+The cover of my copy of the original Melee, published by Metagaming in 1977, features some adventurers battling an unclothed gargoyle with anatomical cock and balls hanging out (the artist was Clark Bradley, uncredited – RE).
 The detailed Humakti sword hilt in Cults of Prax (1979) was nothing more nor less than a full-frontal woman.
 Liz Danforth’s sorcerer’s clothes shredded off his body as he summoned a demon on the endpage illustration in Tunnels & Trolls, 5th edition (1979); her warrior’s naked breasts hung down as she crouched to meet the orc’s leaping strike in Death Test 2 (1980). (correction: the latter illustration was by Pat Hidy, in Death Test, 1978 – RE).